alexeygrigorev/rag-agents-workshop/README.md

 * Also, you need an [OpenAI account](https://openai.com/) (or an alternative provider).

-# Part 1: Basic RAG Implementation
+# Part 0: Basic RAG

 ## RAG